-For each mitigation measure, specific constraints and requirements to provide consistency and coherence with the decarbonisation goals were set.
+For each mitigation measure, specific constraints, and requirements to provide consistency and coherence with the decarbonisation goals were set.
 These requirements for decarbonisation measures are provided in Section 3.1 of the criteria document.
-Although the maturity level of some production pathways is low, they are part of the criteria because their emissions reduction potential.
-However, these production pathways need to meet additional requirements to ensure that reduction potential is not diminished, and to avoid potential sustainability issues.

 Following section provides further definitions and explanation of these measures as considered in these criteria.